wensheng/JuicyRaspberryPie/README.md

 ## Documentation

-Below are detailed documentation, each has one or more instructional videos.
+Below are detailed documentation, each has(*will have*) one or more instructional videos.

 1. [How to use API on Spigot](doc/using-api-spigot.md)
 1. [How to use API on Forge](doc/using-api-forge.md)